knative/docs/serving/accessing-metrics.md

 ## Prometheus

-Grafana provides a richer set of graphing functionality than Prometheus.
-However, it can often times be useful to access Prometheus for debugging.
+Although Grafana provides a richer set of graphing functionality, Prometheus can still be useful for debugging.

 1. To open Prometheus, enter the following command:
 ```shell